ihimawan/e28/peer-review.md

 export default instance
 ```
+However, excellent job for using the `js` file to pull out common variables!

 - Not sure if this was intended, but it looks like `My Channels` is shared across all users of the project, evident by the use one JSONBin location across all users.
+If this is not intended, I think that the usage of local storage would have been efficient.
+This would reduce the amount of axios calls as well.